- ICH GCP

 |

-Overall survival (OS) in the ITT population
+Rate of overall survival (OS) in the ITT population

 |

-Overall survival rate in the intent to treat population
+Overall survival rate in the intent-to-treat population

 |